 La Palapa Tranquila is one of those unique hard to find special places.
 If you are looking for something different, an adventurous vacation away from it all, with tranquil days in the sun, deserted beaches and evenings of watching beautiful sunsets, you have found your paradise.
 Your adventure will be an unforgettable escape from the modern every day rat race.

 The palapa house, La Palapa Tranquila, is in an eco resort called Chonchos.
 It is very remote, which means on some occasions you will need to spend your first night in the beautiful city of Puerto Vallarta.
 There you can enjoy your first evening dining in one of the finest restaurants, visiting many of the art galleries, or strolling along the malecon.
 We can recommend a hotel in PV if you like.
-If time allows after the arrival of your flight into PV, you can go directly to the palapa and catch the 9:00 AM or 3:00 PM water taxi Nayeli, from Boca de Tomatlan, an hour from PVR airport.
+If time allows after the arrival of your flight into PV, you can go directly to the palapa and catch the 3:00 PM water taxi Nayeli, from Boca de Tomatlan, an hour from PVR airport.

 The water taxi ride will take you by the scenic coastline where the green lush mountains meet the deep blue Pacific Ocean with small Mexican fishing villages, the well known town of Yelapa and other small vacation resorts along the way.
 After the hour water taxi ride you will arrive at the beach of Chonchos and be greeted by the staff who will help take your luggage to La Palapa Tranquila.
 The palapa house is off the grid with solar panels to give you the modern convenience of refrigeration and lights.
 We have a solar hot water heater for nice warm showers and drinkable clean spring water.
 Most personal cell phones will have service at the palapa if one wishes to use one.
 Instead of watching TV you will be entertained by nature with a variety of animals, birds and insects and an wide ocean view right in front of the palapa where sightings of whales, dolphins, manta rays and other fish are an entertaining every day phenomena depending what time of the year you are visiting.